-Ruth completed her undergraduate Honours Psychology degree at the University of Winnipeg in 2017.
+Ruth Vanstone completed her undergraduate Honours Psychology degree at the University of Winnipeg in 2017.
 Her research focuses on women’s experiences of pregnancy and postpartum after cancer, as well as empirically supported interventions for perinatal trauma.
 Ruth is especially interested in developing accessible resources for women in the perinatal period in order to better support them through this unique time in their lives.

 Dissertation: Kids After Breast Cancer: The Development of an Online Educational Tool